 The Writers Studio, founded in 1987 by Pulitzer Prize winning poet Philip Schultz, offers ongoing writing workshops — both on site and online — designed to help students discover and nurture their own voices.
 We welcome students at all stages, from those who have only dreamed of writing fiction or poetry to those with MFAs hungry for additional serious, ongoing instruction.
 Students provide the desire to write and the willingness to learn, and we provide the structure, the technical know-how, the professional feedback and the friendly community to enable them to reach their full potential.

-Our New York City classes take place in an informal classroom setting in lower Manhattan.
+Our New York City classes take place in an informal classroom setting in lower Manhattan, with select classes in Brooklyn.
 We understand how vulnerable students can feel sharing their words with a room full of strangers, so we take care to make everyone feel at home.
 In just a couple of weeks, a remarkable degree of solidarity and trust tend to develop in each workshop.